http://math.mit.edu/~stevenj/18.335) is the home

 Further reading: See the useful notes, An introduction to the conjugate gradient method without the agonizing pain by J. R. Shewchuk.

 Discussed convergence of conjugate gradient: useless results like "exact" convergence in m steps (not including roundoff), pessimistic bounds saying that the number of steps goes like the square root of the condition number, and the possibility of superlinear convergence for clustered eigenvalues.

-Handouts: summary of options for solving linear systems
+Handouts: problem-set 5 solutions, summary of options for solving linear systems

 Handouts: overview of optimization (full-page slides)